Rani Padmini: Malik Muhammad Jayasi's Padmavat (1540 CE)

-In the Jayasi version, states Ramya Sreenivasan, Padmavati is described as the daughter of Gandharvsen, the king of the island kingdom of Sinhala (Singhal kingdom, Sri Lanka).
+In the Jayasi version, Padmavati is described as the daughter of Gandharvsen, the king of the island kingdom of Sinhala (Singhal kingdom, Sri Lanka).
 A parrot tells Chittor's king Ratansen of Padmavati and her beauty.
 Ratansen is so moved by the parrot's description that he renounces his kingdom, becomes an ascetic, follows the parrot as the bird leads him across seven seas to the island kingdom.
 There he meets Padmavati, overcomes obstacles and risks his life to win her.
-He succeeds, marries her and brings his wife to Chittor where he becomes king again.
+He succeeds, marries her and brings her to Chittor where he becomes king again.
 Ratansen expels a Brahmin scholar for misconduct, who then reaches Sultan Alauddin and tells him about the beautiful Padmavati.
 The sultan lusts for Padmavati, and invades Chittor in his quest for her.
 Ratansen, meanwhile, dies in another battle with a rival Rajput ruler.
 Padmavati immolates herself.
 Alauddin thus conquers Chitor for the Islamic state, but Alauddin fails in his personal quest.

 This earliest known literary version is attributed to Jayasi, whose year of birth and death are unclear.
 He lived during the rule of Babur, the Islamic emperor who started the Mughal Empire after ending the Delhi Sultanate.
 Jayasi's compositions spread in the Sufi tradition across the Indian subcontinent.
 Variants derived from Jayasi's work on Padmavati were composed between the 16th and 19th centuries and these manuscripts exist in the Sufi tradition.
 In one, princess Padmavati became close friends with a talking parrot named Hiraman.
 She and the parrot together studied the Vedas – the Hindu scriptures.
 Her father resented the parrot's closeness to his daughter, and ordered the bird to be killed.
 The panicked parrot bade goodbye to the princess and flew away to save its life.
 It was trapped by a bird catcher, and sold to a Brahmin.
 The Brahmin bought it to Chittor, where the local king Ratan Sen purchased it, impressed by its ability to talk.